-Currently, our debt covenants require cash and cash equivalents held in entities other than our insurance subsidiaries to be at least \$200.0 million at all times.
-This threshold may be reduced to \$150.0 million under two sets of circumstances: issuing 62,500 insurance policies through our Carvana embedded product and achieving a ratio of direct contribution to gross premiums earned of 12%; or ceasing any customer acquisition spend outside of the Carvana commercial agreement and reducing our monthly cash burn to no greater than \$12.0 million.
+Currently, our Our debt covenants require required cash and cash equivalents held in entities other than our insurance subsidiaries to be at least \$200.0 million at all times.
+This threshold may be reduced As of March 31, 2024, we have met the conditions to reduce this to \$150.0 million under two sets as a result of circumstances: issuing more than 62,500 insurance policies through our Carvana embedded product and achieving a ratio of direct contribution to gross premiums earned ratio of 12%; or ceasing any customer acquisition spend outside of the Carvana commercial agreement and reducing our monthly cash burn to no greater than \$12.0 million 12%.
+We must continue to satisfy the direct contribution to gross premiums earned ratio requirement at the end of each fiscal quarter in order to maintain the reduced threshold of \$150.0 million.